sabrinasettle/RogerSkyline-1/README.md

 -You have to set a DOS (Denial Of Service Attack) protection on your open ports of your VM.

-Debian in its undistrub state does not have UFW, so I had to install it:
+Debian in its undisturbed state does not have UFW, so I had to install it:

 ```bash
 sudo apt-get install ufw